 “We’ve really tried to bridge the films with the drinks menu, too,” McIntosh says.
 “We’ve created a drink based on the Soldier Serum that transforms Steve Rogers into Captain America, in the form of a salted caramel popcorn shot.
 There’s also the Hulk Smash, with Hulk-green-coloured tapioca at the bottom, topped with pineapple Margarita.”

-Avengers S.T.A.T.I.O.N. runs for a limited time only.
+Avengers S.T.A.T.I.O.N. runs until July 15.
 Tickets are $23 for children and $35 for adults.
 For more information head to avengersstation.com.au.